Skip to Content

 As a journalism teacher, Webster said he respects Winter’s efforts to highlight journalistic ethics and the fundamentals of reporting, qualities he has implemented in his own classes.

-“When I see a posting on MacJ with great photography, along with it are these incredible long captions and the level of depth and quality that goes into those posts is truly astounding,” Webster said.
+“When I see a posting on MacJ with great photography, along with it are these incredibly long captions and the level of depth and quality that goes into those posts is truly astounding,” Webster said.
 “I think we take for granted here at McCallum that we have this incredible component to the newspaper class.
 There’s no one else doing it.”

 At the end of every school year, Winter selects the staffing positions for the upcoming year.
 Positions include editors-in-chief, section editors, print and web managing editors, and many more.
 One of the qualities he said he looks to see in an editor is their willingness to go above and beyond in everything they do.